PRIVACY AND SECURITY

 Protecting Your Privacy Online

-Whenever we ask for personal information on our website, we use Secure Socket Layer (SSL technology) for transferring data.
+Whenever we ask for personal information on our website, we use Transport Layer Security (TLS technology) for transferring data.
 This technology encrypts - or scrambles - your account information so it is nearly impossible to read by anyone other than employees at our bank.

-Secure Socket Layer (SSL) technology secretly encodes information that is being sent over the Internet between your computer and our Bank, helping to ensure that the information remains confidential.
+Transport Layer Security (TLS) technology secretly encodes information that is being sent over the Internet between your computer and our Bank, helping to ensure that the information remains confidential.

-The use of SSL requires that you have an SSL compatible browser.
-While older browser versions may support SSL sessions, we strongly recommends the following browsers.
+The use of TLS requires that you have a TLS compatible browser.
+While older browser versions may support TLS sessions, we strongly recommend the following browsers.

-- Windows operating systems: Internet Explorer 9 or higher, Mozilla Firefox 12.0 or higher, and Google Chrome 19.0 or higher
+- Windows operating systems: Internet Explorer 11, Microsoft Edge, Mozilla Firefox, or Google Chrome

-- Mac OS X: Apple Safari 5.1 or higher, Mozilla Firefox 12.0 or higher, and Google Chrome 19.0 or higher
+- Mac OS X: Apple Safari 10 or higher, Mozilla Firefox, or Google Chrome

 Protecting Your Children